-Perspective | Wearable tech can spot coronavirus symptoms before you even realize you’re sick.
-Here’s how.
+Perspective | Wearable tech can spot coronavirus symptoms before you even realize you’re sick

 Fitness trackers started as a way to count steps, a relatively low-stakes measure.
 Marketers pushed the idea that everyone should take 10,000 steps per day, but it was never rooted in much science.

 As tech companies have grown more interested in health care, they have added more sensors to wearables.
-Fitbits now collect heart data, and Google bought the company last year to get closer to the bodies of millions.
+Fitbits now collect heart data, and Google agreed to buy the company last year to get closer to the bodies of millions.
 Apple was the first to receive Food and Drug Administration clearance for an Apple Watch app that could identify an atrial fibrillation.

+Past studies have been able link wearables data to undetected issues like high blood pressure, arrhythmia and early stage cancer, and use it to improve real-time tracking of seasonal flu outbreaks.

-Researchers say the coronavirus could be a game changer for tracking disease with wearables.
+Researchers say the coronavirus could be a game changer.
 “Because everybody is going through this, it is an opportunity for us to collect data from essentially the entire population, which is very unique,” said Duke University professor Ryan Shaw.
-He’s helping lead the university’s coronavirus smartphone and smartwatch study called “Covidentify,” which has yet to report findings.
+He’s helping lead the university’s coronavirus smartphone and smartwatch study called Covidentify, which has yet to report findings.

 But how do you extract health information from devices that, for the most part, aren’t designed or used like medical devices?
 Wearable researchers I spoke to say they treat the data not as an individual measurement, but rather as a baseline — a view of what’s “normal” for your body, from which they can spot deviations.